humportal/humportal/content/guidance/earmarking.md

 Organisations monitoring Grand Bargain earmarking commitments can use IATI data to identify the share of funding that is earmarked or unearmarked.
 This section outlines a general methodology which could be used to calculate the degree of earmarking of each publisher’s data.

 1. Download data from the [Country Development Finance Data tool](https://countrydata.iatistandard.org/), for each publisher, filtering to only include humanitarian data (where “Humanitarian” is “Humanitarian”, which appears as “1” in the export).
-2. Lookup the “Aid Type” field against the Aid Type - Earmarking mapping table (a draft is proposed below).
+2. Lookup the “Aid Type” field against the [Aid Type &ndash; Earmarking mapping table](#mapping-oecddac-aid-types-to-earmarking-classifications).
 3. Summarise the total value in USD by each type of earmarking for this publisher.

+Select a publisher among Grand Bargain signatories to see how such a methodology might work.

+<earmarking></earmarking>

 ---